-“You cannot make a dime on this” – This Oscar really means something, because the people making these movies don’t get rich.
+“You cannot make a dime on this” – This Oscar means something because the people making these movies don’t get rich.
 He jokes: The winner is “Mad Max”.

 The 2nd Oscar for Sharmeen Obaid-Chinoy.
-This is a militant film for women’s rights that managed to influence policy makers.
+This militant film for women’s rights managed to influence policymakers.

-Dev Patel and Diasy Riley present the Oscar for Best Documentary – Feature
+Dev Patel and Daisy Riley present the Oscar for Best Documentary – Feature

 Amy – Asif Kapadia and James Gay-Rees – 1st award and nomination